“What will happen to my security clearance?”

 Ninety percent people file bankruptcy due to the aforementioned reasons.
 And, these reasons don’t have any relation to the trust factor also.
 So, if you’ve filed bankruptcy due to these 4 reasons, then your job will not be at stake.

-.
+Not at all.
 I was having a chat with a bankruptcy attorney few weeks ago.
 I asked him this very question and just read what he said,

 “Bankruptcy doesn’t stop federal employees from getting promoted.
 Neither does it stop them from getting a hike.
 I have worked with people working for NSA, CIA, DOD, armed forces, etc. Not even a single client has complained to me regarding this issue.
 Rather, they have given me a different story.